The-Poolz/Locked-pools/README.md

 ### Approving an allowance

-There is a way how to approve some allowance to the spender in the pool.
+Using the ApproveAllowance function, we can allocate an amount for non-owner addresses to split the pool.

 ```solidity
     function ApproveAllowance(